natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 [^3]:
     Default to 203nit.
-    You can also set it manually like this `set glsl-shader-opts L_sdr=203`.
+    You can also set it manually like this `set glsl-shader-opts L_sdr=203`
     In some color grading workflows it is 100nit.

 [^4]:
-    You can use it for `set glsl-shader-opts heatmap/enabled=N`
+    You can set it by `set glsl-shader-opts heatmap/enabled=1`
     N = 1:Y, 2:maxRGB, 3:meanRGB (arithmetic), 4:meanRGB (geometric), 5: Intensity

 ### Crosstalk